DevrelSpace/Devrel-Notebook/Devrel-Management/README.md

 ### General

-In this section, there will be a few concepts, models and smaller thing presented that I considered meaningful, from the perspective of DevReal Team manager or even DevRel org head.
-Others not working on managerial positions should also find it helpful in order to understand over-arching goals of the whole DevRel structure.
+In this section, there will be a few concepts, models and smaller thing presented that we considered meaningful, from the perspective of DevReal Team manager or even DevRel org head.
+Others not working on managerial positions should also find it helpful in order to understand over-arching goals of the whole DevRel structure in their company.

 The first thing is **AAARRRP Model** by [Phil Legetter](https://twitter.com/leggetter)